Frequently Asked Retirement Income Questions

 Will Your Money Last?
 Risks to Retirement Income

-To be viable, a retirement income strategy needs to account for the effects of longevity, inflation, increasing health care expenses, and the uncertain future of Social Security.
-In addition, it should guard against an excess rate of withdrawals.
+To be viable, a retirement income strategy needs to account for the effects of longevity, inflation, health care expenses, and the uncertain future of Social Security.

 How to Weather a Stock Market Correction

-Investors concerned about a potential correction or bear market will find tips on constructing an all-weather portfolio.
+Investors concerned about a potential correction or bear market will find tips on constructing a diversified portfolio.

 Market Volatility and Your Retirement: Can Timing Alter Your Plans?